lucascott/homelab/README.md

 - Include missing services in this repository:
   - Uptime Kuma configuration for service uptime monitoring
   - Backup scripts/configuration and documentation
-- Explore hosting an SSO identity provider (e.g., Keycloak) and integrate it with services for unified authentication

 ## My current hardware specifications